 President Abraham Lincoln, who shepherded the United States through its darkest days, understood the importance of preparation.
 “Give me six hours to chop down a tree,” Lincoln mused, “and I will spend the first four sharpening the axe.”

-For those who run businesses, it’s always a good time to sharpen your financial positions.
-CEOs, CFOs, CIOs and others who occupy the “C Suite” need to prepare for all market environments, even in increasingly uncertain and volatile times.
+For those who lead businesses, it’s always a good time to sharpen your financial positions.
+CEOs, CFOs, CIOs and others who occupy the “C Suite” need to prepare for all market environments, especially in increasingly uncertain and volatile times.
 Business leaders are encouraged to review their company’s finances and shore up their ability to weather storms.

-Preparation not only can help overcome bad times, it can enable leaders to recognize and capitalize on opportunities as they arise, seizing growth initiatives as others head for safe harbors or the exits.
+Preparation not only helps overcome bad times, it enables leaders to recognize and capitalize on opportunities as they arise, seizing growth initiatives as others head for safe harbors or the exits.

 No one has a crystal ball to predict with any exactitude what is on the horizon.
-But while you can’t predict, you can help prepare by considering these five strategic actions:
+While you can’t predict, you can help prepare by considering these five strategic actions: